asmodeus812/elearning/misc-tech-topic/k8s-deep-dive.md

 with containers at scale, for example huge google apps such as Search and Gmail have been running at extreme scale on containers for a lot of years, since way before Docker brought us easy to use containers.
 To orchestrate and manage these containerised apps, Google had a couple of in-house proprietary systems called Borg and Omega.
-Well Google took the lessons leaned from these systems, and created a new platform called Kubernetes, and donated it to the newly formed `Cloud Native Computing Foundation (CNCF)` in 2014, as an open source project.
+Well Google took the lessons learned from these systems, and created a new platform called Kubernetes, and donated it to the newly formed `Cloud Native Computing Foundation (CNCF)` in 2014, as an open source project.
 Kubernetes enables two things Google and the rest of the industry needs